sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 - *ERPs:* computes mean event related potential for each condition and electrode.
 Specify the baseline you wish to use.

 - *Power spectrum*: performs spectral decomposition for each condition and electrode.
-You can enter here specific parameters for the  { {File\|spectopo.m} } function.
+You can enter here specific parameters  for the  [spectopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=spectopo.m) function.

 - *ERP-image*: computes the ERP-image.
 - *ERPs*/ *ITCs*:
   The last two checkboxes allow computing
     event-related spectral perturbation in the form of event-related spectral power changes (ERSPs), and event-related phase consistencies (ITCs) for each condition.
     To compute the ERSP and/or ITC measures, several time/frequency parameters are required.
-    To choose these values, you may enter the relevant { {File\|timefreq.m} } keywords and arguments in the text box.
-You may for instance enter '' 'alpha', 0.01'' for significance masking.
-See the { {File\|timefreq.m} } help message for information about time/frequency parameters to select.
+To choose these values, you may enter the relevant [timefreq.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=timefreq.m) keywords and arguments in the text box.
+You may

+    for instance enter '' 'alpha', 0.01'' for significance masking.
+See    the [timefreq.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=timefreq.m) help message for information about

+    time/frequency parameters to select.

-Finally, the { {File\|pop_precomp.m} } gui allows you to choose to recompute the measures even if they already exist (overwrites files on disk).
+Finally, the [pop_precomp.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_precomp.m) gui allows you to choose to recompute the measures even if they already exist (overwrites

+files on disk).